-DNA continued the practical implementation of its new corporate responsibility strategy in the second quarter of 2017.
-The responsibility strategy supports DNA's business objectives and emphasises DNA's responsible attitude towards its customers.
+DNA continued the practical implementation of its corporate responsibility strategy in the third quarter of 2017.
+The responsibility strategy supports DNA's business objectives and emphasises DNA's responsibility towards its customers.

 DNA takes responsibility for the environmental effects of its operations.
 While the strong expansion of DNA's networks and business continues, the Group aims to reduce its total emissions by 15% by 2020 from the levels reported in 2014.
 The Group also aims to improve the energy-efficiency of its networks and to reduce emissions from its radio network in proportion to annual data transfer volumes by 80% by 2020 from 2014.
-DNA has signed up to the Society's Commitment to Sustainable Development, in which DNA commits to reduce the climate impacts of its operations.
+DNA has signed up to the Society's Commitment to Sustainable Development, in which DNA undertakes to reduce the climate impacts of its operations.

-Emission calculations completed in early 2017 indicate that DNA has reduced total emissions 11.9% from the initial 2014 level.
+Emission calculations completed in early 2017 indicate that DNA has reduced total emissions 8.8%\ from the initial 2014 level.
 Emissions from the radio network in proportion to annual data transfer volumes have already decreased 92% from 2014, faster than expected.
 The reductions are due to procurement of renewable energy and increased energy efficiency of the radio network.

 Modernisation of base stations continued as planned.
-By the end of June 2017, some 95% of the old base stations had been replaced by more energy-efficient models.
+By the end of September 2017, more than 95 per cent of the old base stations had been replaced by more energy-efficient models.
 The project is expected to be completed by the end of 2017.